Chobe National Park

 This sometimes lead to road closures between December and March.

-A pride of lions in the Botswana Savuti area have started to specialize in preying on elephants.
+A pride of lions in the Botswana Savute area have started to specialize in preying on elephants

-While you would think that elephants don’t have natural enemies because of their size, somebody forgot to tell the Savuti lions.
+While you would think that elephants don’t have natural enemies because of their size, somebody forgot to tell the Savute lions.

 These lions hunt the elephants at night, when the poor night vision of the elephants puts them at a major disadvantage.

-It is believed that the Savuti lions have learnt over time to kill bigger prey by virtue of their large pride size.
+It is believed that the Savute lions have learnt over time to kill bigger prey by virtue of their large pride size.

 Lions can at times tackle Cape buffalos weighing up to 1000 kg or hippos who weigh in at between 1500 and 3500 kg.

-Researchers believe that, after learning to successful kill hippos, the Savuti lions became confident enough to begin regular predation on juvenile elephants.
+Researchers believe that, after learning to successfully kill hippos, the Savute lions became confident enough to begin regular predation on juvenile elephants.

-They are currently successfully hunting adult elephants and that they killed on average one elephant every three days.
+They are currently successfully hunting adult elephants and estimates indicate that they kill on average one elephant every three days.

 This is the part of the year when the zebras and other plains game have migrated out of the lion territory.